jjgrainger/PostTypes/docs/Getting-started.md

 ## Basic Usage

-Below is a basic example of setting up a simple books post type.
+Below is a basic example of setting up a simple book post type.

 ```php
 // Require the Composer autoloader